3vorp/Spunch-Bot/README.md

 `config.py` contains most of the hardcoded stuff like colors and channel ids, so feel free to edit that to change most defaults

-oh also if you're renaming the bot etc the frame of spongeboy used on static images is always 106
+oh also if you're renaming the bot etc the frame of that one gif used on static images is always 106

 ---